 Achieving gender parity in local councils and ensuring inclusive approaches to service delivery are proven measures that FCM has implemented in various settings and locations to tackle socio-economic disparities, help redress democratic deficits and improve gender equality.
 Through the Partnerships for Municipal Innovation – Women in Local Leadership (PMI-WILL) project, FCM and Canadian municipal experts are working with partners in Benin, Cambodia, Ghana, Sri Lanka, and Zambia to strengthen local governance systems.
 This peer-to-peer collaboration supports women in leadership, enhances service delivery, and promotes gender equality, ensuring that municipal institutions are more responsive to the needs of all community members.

-We invite you to explore the full report and discover how together we are building more inclusive, effective and resilient local governance for all.
+Check our latest impact report and discover how together we are building more inclusive, effective and resilient local governance for all.

 Inclusive, gender-responsive service initiatives